Gabirobaaa/Calculator/README.md

 </p>

 ## Motivation
-<p>This project aims to launch me into the world of programming, highlighting my knowledge in HTML, CSS and JavaScript.
-To achieve this goal, I created a calculator with basic mathematical functionalities.</p>
+<p>This project aims to show my technical knowledge in the world of programming, highlighting my knowledge in HTML, CSS and JavaScript.
+To achieve this goal, I created a calculator with basic mathematical features.</p>